bbauska/w3.CSS3-Succinctly/README.md

 <h3 id="ch1-7">1.7 Obtaining W3.CSS</h3>

-You can download <a href="https://www.w3schools.com/w3css/w3css_downloads.asp">W3.CSS</a>.
+<p>You can download <a href="https://www.w3schools.com/w3css/w3css_downloads.asp">W3.CSS</a>.
-It is totally free and does not require any license to use.
+It is totally free and does not require any license to use.</p>

-You can also link to the W3.CSS library via an external link, using the following snippet in your <b>&lt;head&gt;</b> section.
+<p>You can also link to the W3.CSS library via an external link, using the
+following snippet in your <b>&lt;head&gt;</b> section.
-&lt;link rel="stylesheet" href="https://www.w3schools.com/w3css/4/w3.css"&gt;
+&lt;link rel="stylesheet" href="https://www.w3schools.com/w3css/4/w3.css"&gt;</p>

-The code in this book is based on W3.CSS version 4.
-Version 4 was released in March of 2017, and is significantly faster than version 3.
+<p>The code in this book is based on W3.CSS version 4.
+Version 4 was
+released in March of 2017, and is significantly faster than version 3.</p>

 <h2 id="ch2">Chapter 2 Layout</h2>

-HTML elements on the screen all rely on the "box" model to display how the element appears.
+<p>HTML elements on the screen all rely on the "box" model to display how
+the element appears.</p>

-Each element is considered a box, with several styling options.
-Figure 2 shows the box model.
+<p>Each element is considered a box, with several styling options.
+Figure 2
+shows the box model.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 07. box model (17) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">